Cincinnati-Design-LAB/architour/src/content/buildings/guilford-school.md

 style: Italian Renaissance
 architect: Frederick W. Garber
 original_function: Public school
-significance: >-
-  Formerly the site of Fort Washington, the location also once was occupied by a boardinghouse where Stephen Foster lived from 1846-1850.
-The building was named after Nathan Guilford who championed the idea of supporting public schools with a property tax.
 historic_status: Part of the Lytle Park Historic District listed on the NRHP in 1976.
 unique_features: >-
   The building's dual entries were designed for access by girls on one end and